VivekNakrani/CryptoScholar/README.md

 4. Push to the branch: `git push origin feature/your-feature-name`
 5. Open a pull request.

-Thank you for using DigiWalletHub!
+Thank you for using Crypto Scholar!